 1) Do be gentle – don’t hurt others 2) Do be kind and helpful – don’t hurt others’ feelings

 3) Do work hard – don’t waste your own or others’ time 4) Do listen – don’t interrupt

 5) Do be honest – don’t cover up the truth 6) Do look after property – don’t damage things

 Children are individually rewarded for good work, effort or behaviour in UKS2 with raffle tickets.
 Every Friday afternoon the raffle tickets drawn out of the class pot win the individual prizes…the more tickets you receive throughout the week, the more chance you have of winning a prize!

 Individual pupil names are added to the school praise book for Literacy, Maths and Behaviour and then pupils stand up and are applauded by the whole school in assembly on Fridays.

 Whole class rewards are negotiated between pupils and staff in each class every term.
 The children decide what they would like for a whole class prize.
-Our current target is ensure we are not talking when an adult or another child is talking displaying good listening skills.
+Our current target is ensure we work as a team inside and outside of the classroom.